ADVERTISEMENT

 Home court advantage

 Began kicked off her search in just the right place: the family basement and her husband’s memories.
-She dug into old boxes of memorabilia, leafed through documents and news clippings and scanned basement shelves for trophies.
+She dug into old boxes of memorabilia, leafed through documents and news clippings, and scanned basement shelves for trophies.
 She asked questions about the nickname thrown at him during family gatherings.

 As you conduct a similar search for information about your athlete relatives, compile your “home sources” and study them for clues to further research.
-Pull together anything that alludes to sports: yearbooks, news clippings, obituaries, loose photographs, awards, trophies, letters, alumni biographies, event programs.
-Try to answer basic questions: What’s the sport?
+Pull together anything that alludes to sports: yearbooks, news clippings, obituaries, loose photographs, awards, trophies, letters, alumni biographies, event programs, etc. Try to answer basic questions: What’s the sport?
 What’s the date?
 How old was your relative at the time?
 Was the sport played for a school, community group, semi-pro league or in some other context?
 Note the names of teams, coaches, fellow players, leagues, tournaments or other researchable hints.

 Your research path may depend on whether you’re researching a high school, college, community or other sport.
 There’s some overlap in research strategies, but each is generally in a league of its own when it comes to available sources and how to track them down.